PluieElectrique/ena/README.md

 # Ena

 A 4chan scraper.
-Currently designed to be a (mostly) compatible replacement for Asagi.
+Currently designed to be a (mostly) compatible, improved replacement for Asagi.

 ## Getting started